Welcome | About TBE

 He and his wife, Leah, live in Natick with their children.
 They consider themselves blessed to be part of the TBE community.
 True to his roots, he is still an avid Minnesota and Indiana University sports fan.

-During her time at the Debbie Friedman School of Sacred Music, Shanna served as a member of the Worship Working Group and as student liaison to the Reform Movement’s Commission on Worship, Music and Religious Living.
+She received her ordination from the Debbie Friedman School of Sacred Music (HUC-JIR) in May 2017.
+Concurrent to her studies, Cantor Zell served as cantorial intern for Congregation Beth Elohim in Park Slope, Brooklyn.
+She served as a member of the Worship Working Group and as student liaison to the Reform Movement’s Commission on Worship, Music and Religious Living.
 She was a Be Wise Fellow, working with the institution and classmates to digitize the Sacred Music Press.
 From 2014-2016 Shanna served as a UJA Federation PENS fellow, meeting monthly with other fellows to explore issues facing local and global Jewish communities as well as innovating for a bright Jewish future.

 Ryan is a third-year Rabbinical Student at Hebrew College.
 Previously, Ryan served as the Life-Long Learning Intern at Temple Ohabei Shalom, and as the Educator for the Riverway Project, a twenties and thirties group at Temple Israel in Boston.
 Before moving to Boston, Ryan served as the Director of Youth Engagement for Congregation Rodef Sholom in San Rafael, CA. One of his passions is providing educational musical experiences that help connect to Jewish concepts and traditions.
 He was born in Toronto, Canada, and spent most of his formative years at URJ Camp George and NFTY-NEL, the Reform movements youth group.
 Ryan also loves watching hockey, playing sports, travelling, hiking, listening to music, making music, and going to live shows.